EmmaMills101/Shell-Scripts/README.md

 # bakta.sh
 Runs bakta on fasta or fna files in input folder.
 The script prefixes output files and locus-tags with input filenames.
 The usage is bakta.sh -i /path/to/input_dir -o /path/to/output_dir -d /path/to/db

+# quast.sh
+Runs QUAST on all assembly files in a folder.
+Creates individual output folders named based on input assembly name.
+Summarizes QC results across all input files into an excel sheet.
+Usage is: sh quast.sh -i /path/to/assemblies -o quast_results -f quast_summary.xlsx

+# read_depth_Multiple.py
+Calculates read coverage based on paired-end reads and genome size.
+Searches quast_summary.xlsx file for genome size and matches the sample ID with the paired end read name.
+Therefore, quast.sh must be run before using read_depth_Multiple.py.
+The tool will calculate coverage for each input sample and combine the results into summary excel sheet.
+Usage is: python read_depth_Multiple.py -r /path/to/reads -q /path/to/quast_summary.xlsx -o read_coverage.xlsx

+# kraken.sh
+Runs kraken2 on all paired end reads in input folder.
+Creates summary file of the top three species hits for each sample.
+Creates kraken output and report text files for each input sample prefixed by input read name.
+Change line 52 to database path on your system.
+Usage is: kraken2.sh -i path/to/reads -o kraken_results -f kraken2_summary.xlsx

+# subsample.sh
+Runs the reformat.sh tool from package bbtools to subsample paired end reads based on target read value.
+To change the sample read target value, edit line 100.
+The script will make new read files with "SUB" added to the read filename.
+Usage is: sh susample.sh /path/to/input/reads -o output/reads/folder

+# ska_fastq.sh
+Runs split kmer analysis on paired end reads in a folder and will produce a split kmer file for each paired read.
+Usage is: sh ska_fastq.sh -i /path/to/reads -o ska_fastq

+# find_clusters_SKA.py
+The find_cluster_SKA.py work specifically to find clusters based on SKA distance output.
+It produces a matrix of pairwise distances for each sample (matrix.csv) and the list of all samples belonging to a cluster.
+Clusters are named by letter.
+If samples have the same letter they are in the same cluster.
+If samples are not in this list it means they are not in a cluster.
+Usage is: python find_clusters_SKA.py -i /path/to/SKA.distance.tsv -o clusters.tsv -m average -t 10 --from_ska where -m is the method for average linkage and -t is the imposed threshold of 10